What do we remember when we say that we will “never forget?”

 Once I started remembering how I made it to the Bay Area from Santa Barbara, I remembered my standard for cool mayors.
 What would Harriet Miller do with a fire breathing snail?

 Mayor Harriet Miller reminded me of my old high school principal Jeanne Contel.
 Contel was a hall of fame softball player before becoming a principal.
 Harriet was a State Superintendent of Public Schools in Montana before moving to Santa Barbara.
 When Harriet Miller ran a city council meeting, it was clear that she knew what she was doing.
-I will always remember how Harriet calmed me when I spoke first on the new domestic partnership legislation.
+I will always remember how Harriet calmed me when I was the first speaker on new domestic partnership legislation.
 I had forgotten how to talk.

 Note: this part has been edited on September 14.